 Of course, the amusement park with swings, bumper cars, and all those machines that swallow your money, was like a magnet for M. I found it fascinating to watch the modern rides filled with children looking as if they stepped out of a previous century.
 It was quite a contrast!

-Getting to Zell am Ziller
+How to Get to Zell am Ziller

 Getting to Zell am Ziller for the Gauderfest is very easy.
 If you’re coming from outside the Ziller Valley, my recommendation is to take the train.
 The Zillertalbahn (Ziller Valley Railway) runs between Jenbach and Mayrhofen, stopping at all the Ziller Valley villages in between.